kaihendry/dabase.com/content/blog/Slack-survival-tips.md

 Some workspaces make Friday a half day and make it a point to recognise the past week's worth of work with some "shout outs" and fun.

+## Last, but not least summarise

+When there is a finding / decision / conclusion, **make the effort to summarise**.
+A good structure is the **Alexandrian Pattern** (also used in <a href="https://www.youtube.com/watch?v=MLojBHurMyk">ADRs</a>):

+1. Context
+2. Problem
+3. Solution

+The summary ideally fits in a 280 character tweet!